albertonoys/M5PORKCHOP/README.md

         | _ssid.txt         | SSID companion file (human readable)  |
         +-------------------+---------------------------------------+

-    PMKID captures are nice when they work.
-Not all APs cough one up.
+    PMKID captures are nice when they work. not all APs cough one up. zero PMKIDs (empty KDEs) are automatically filtered - if the pig says it caught a PMKID, it's a real one worth cracking.

-    Zero PMKIDs (empty KDEs) are automatically filtered - if the pig says it caught a PMKID, it's a real one worth cracking.
+    capture rejected by wpa-sec? run scripts/wpasec_check.py locally. validates radiotap headers, beacon frames, EAPOL M1-M4 labeling. if it passes and still fails upload, GitHub issues.

 ----[ 3.7 - Machine Learning